 UPCOMING ILI 2017 EVENTS

-This three-day workshop will teach different methodologies for language immersion acquisition for all ages with a focus on developing speaking skills (oral Proficiency).
+This three-day workshop will teach different methodologies for language immersion acquisition for all ages with a focus on developing speaking skills (oral proficiency).
 Methodologies will include: Natural Approach (NA), Learner-Driven Approach, Total Physical Response (TPR), Strategies for "staying in the language."
-The hotel for this workshop is Mystic Lake Hotel in Prior Lake, Minnesota.
+The hotel for this workshop is Crowne Plaza Hotel in Albuquerque, NM.
 Click here for the registration form and for more information.
-Registration and hotel deadline is June 2, 2017.
+Registration and hotel deadline is August 28, 2017.

 DIGITAL STORYTELLING WORKSHOPS